Purity in compactly generated derivators and t-structures with Grothendieck hearts: Derivators.

 \subsubsection{Basic terminology.}

+Throughout the paper we use the following basic terminology and notation for a prederivator $\Der \colon \Cat^\op \rightarrow \CAT$: \begin{itemize} \item Let $\base$ denote the category with a single object and its identity morphism.
+This is a terminal object in $\Cat$ and, for each small category $A$, we denote the unique arrow $A \rightarrow \base$ by $\pi_A$ (or $\pi$ if it is unambiguous).
+The category $\Der(\base)$ is referred to as the \textbf{underlying category of $\Der$}.

-Throughout the paper we will use the following basic terminology and notation for a prederivator $\Der \colon \Cat^\op \rightarrow \CAT$: \begin{itemize} \item The categories $\Der(A)$ for each object $A$ in $\Cat$ will be referred to as \textbf{coherent diagram categories} and the objects of $\Der(A)$ will be referred to as \textbf{coherent diagrams of shape $A$}.
-The objects of the category $\Der(\base)^A$ will be referred to as the \textbf{incoherent diagrams of shape $A$}.
+\item The category $\Der(A)$ for each object $A$ in $\Cat$ is called the \textbf{coherent diagram category} and the objects of $\Der(A)$ are called \textbf{coherent diagrams of shape $A$}.
+The objects of the category $\Der(\base)^A$ are referred to as the \textbf{incoherent diagrams of shape $A$}.

-\item Let $[1]$ denote the free category generated by the poset $\{0 < 1\}$.
-The category $\Der(\base)^{[1]}$ consists of the morphisms in $\Der(\base)$ and shall be referred to as the \textbf{category of incoherent morphisms}.
-The category $\Der(\base)$ will be referred to as the category of \textbf{coherent morphisms}.
+\item Let $\mathbf{2}$ denote the poset $\{0 < 1\}$ considered as a category.
+The category $\Der(\base)^{\mathbf{2}}$ consists of the morphisms in $\Der(\base)$ and is referred to as the \textbf{category of incoherent morphisms}.
+The category $\Der(\mathbf{2})$ is referred to as the category of \textbf{coherent morphisms}.